Our Other Service Activities

 Rethreaded provides a second chance at life through employment for survivors of human trafficking in Jacksonville, Florida.
 Women have employment opportunities in different facets of the company including production, inventory, sales, marketing and finance/ administration.
 Rethreaded also operates as a distribution company that sells products from like-minded businesses who also employ women who have found freedom from the sex trade.

 The Zonta Club of Miami Lakes contributes to the Rethread by collecting t- shirts from members and the broader community to ship to Rethread.
 These are used for making the products sold by Rethread.
-Marie Korenstein is the Coordinator of this Zontas of Miami Lakes effort.
-The deadline for donating t- shirts is April 30, 2020.
-Just contact us to make arrangements.
+Just contact us to make arrangements to pick up any donations.

 UNITED NATIONS 16 DAYS OF ACTIVISM AGAINST GENDER- BASED VIOLENCE